zodnrk/handout/handout.md

 ## Branching Model
 Apart of the very source of truth, the `main` (or `master`) branch, Git allows to have some diverging source trees called branches.
-Branches allow to make and test some changes, without messing with the main code.
+Branches allow to make and test some changes, without modifying the main code.
 A branch can be imagined as if it would be a completely separated copy of the code.

 It is very common to develop new features in a dedicated branch.
 This brings